ThangHoang54/ByteMaestro/README.md

 - CodeMirror – Code editor magic ✨
 - Boxicons – Beautiful icon set
 - Inspiration from open-source editors like JSFiddle, CodePen, and Replit
+- Gratitude to all contributors and users who help improve the system through feedback and suggestions.